These pieces are all released under a Creative Commons licence or similar arrangement. Click here for music available to purchase.

 Browse the whole list, or click below for lists divided by type of choir:

 4-part songs (SSAA, ATBarB or SATB, and larger choirs)

 Music for worship (hymns and anthems)

-A free arrangement of Louis Armstrong’s classic What A Wonderful World from Mark DeLisser (who arranged the music for the recent royal wedding) is available through #SingTheChange from Music Declares Emergency.
-They invite singers up and down the country to raise their voices in a call for urgent action to protect our beautiful, living planet.
-They are aiming to share performances on October 30th.
-Download the music and find out how to share your performance.
+A free arrangement of Louis Armstrong’s classic What A Wonderful World from Mark DeLisser (who arranged the music for the recent royal wedding) is available from Music Declares Emergency.
+Download the music here.
 The choral arrangement is available for SSA or SATB choir (with piano).

 While Sitting Here, Remember Me (SSA) – lyrics and music by Jamie Klenetsky Fay.
 A piece about memorial benches being covered by rising seas.
 Contact Jamie via the form on her website to receive a free score.